charlotteberr/JourneyThroughTheGenome/README.md

 3. Red Tile – Identify substitutions, deletions, and insertions after alignment.
 4. Brown Tile – Transcribe a DNA strand into RNA by replacing T with U.

-These tasks affect player stats such as Accuracy, Insight, Efficiency, and Discover Points.
+These tasks affect player stats such as Accuracy, Insight, Efficiency, and Discovery Points.

 ---